 1987 Paul Portner's farce, Shear Madness, opens for a 12-week run at Washington, DC's Kennedy Center.
 The show, which also enjoys runs in Boston and Chicago, will go on to become the longest-running show in the nation's capital.
 The improvisational whodunit transports the action of the play to present day Georgetown at the Shear Madness Hair Styling Salon.
 The performance culminates nightly with an audience vote on who is guilty and who isn't.

+1999 Though it technically started at the beginning of June with Natalie Merchant's special concert engagement at the Neil Simon Theatre, the 1999-2000 Broadway season begins in earnest today when John Pielmeier's thriller Voices in the Dark opens at the Longacre Theatre.
+Judith Ivey stars as a radio talk show host who finds herself menaced by a mysterious caller while staying in an isolated Adirondack cabin.
 2001 Take Flight, a musical based on the lives and adventures of famous aviators, opens today at the Eugene O'Neill Theatre Center.
-Christiane Noll plays Amelia Earhart in the show written by Richard Maltby, Jr. and David Shire (Big) and Marsha Norman (The Secret Garden).
+Christiane Noll plays Amelia Earhart in the show written by Richard Maltby, Jr. and David Shire ( Big) and Marsha Norman ( The Secret Garden).

 2003 Broadway theatres dim their lights this evening to honor the life of tap-dancing actor singer Gregory Hines, who died of cancer Aug.
 9 at age 57.